tiptoppp/RP-Loop/README.md

 The different problems I encountered during the test phase are :

  1. The number of stars alternates well between one and zero but no RP is earned.
 Solution : Switch lobby and start over.
- 2. After activating then deactivating RP Loop, if you earn stars you will automatically lose them one second later.
-This is due to the loop which resets the number of stars to zero.
-Solution : Close RP Loop.

 ## SCREENSHOT
 ![preview](https://user-images.githubusercontent.com/105000222/177001020-8b92661c-0a38-4add-9a99-55fbdca2761f.png)